crocosnipe/AutoRolesBot/README.md

 ## Features

 - The slash command /welcome to open up the Welcome Roles Menu
-- Advanced Dashboard Like Welcome Roles menu where you can select up to 3 auto roles
+- Advanced Dashboard like Welcome Roles menu where you can select up to 3 auto roles
 - A script to give the Welcome Roles to a new user

 ## "Tech Stack"